What behaviour support programme do we use at Red Gates?

 Behaviour Support Documents

-All pupils at Red Gates have a Behaviour Support Document.
-There are three levels of document based on the support requirements needed for each pupil.
+All pupils at Red Gates have a Behaviour Support Document as we recognize that all pupils require a personalised approach to help meet their needs and reduce the need to communicate distress through challenging behaviours.
+Pupil’s individual risk assessment and incident recording data help to determine which document will be appropriate to meet their individual needs.
+There are three levels of document based on the support requirements needed for each pupil, throughout their time at Red Gates pupils may move from one document to another as their needs change.
 The documents use the PROACT-SCIPr-UK® gradient to clearly outline which area the strategies fall into.

-Behaviour Support documents are reviewed termly by the Class Team/Behaviour Team and are discussed and agreed by parents.
-BSN and BSP’s are shared with Transport and ensure that consistent strategies are being used by all staff that work with each pupil.
+Behaviour Support Documents are reviewed annually in the Autumn term by the Class Team/Behaviour Team and are discussed and agreed by parents.
+If there are changes to behaviour over the course of the year they will be updated as required and shared with parents.
+Behaviour Support Documents are shared with Transport and ensure that consistent strategies are being used by all staff that work with each pupil.

 The three types of Behaviour Support Documents are as follows;